 Miches and the All-Inclusive Trap: Why Local Businesses Need Websites

 Miches has arrived.
 A decade ago it was a quiet fishing town on the Dominican Republic's northeast coast; today it's one of the most talked-about new destinations in the Caribbean, named to The New York Times' list of 52 Places to Go in 2026 and backed by more than a billion dollars of hotel investment.
-Club Med, Viva by Wyndham, Zemi by Hilton, Marriott, and Hyatt's Secrets and Dreams are already open and filling with guests, and Four Seasons opens at Tropicalia by the end of 2026.
+Club Med, Viva by Wyndham, Zemi by Hilton, Marriott, and Hyatt's Secrets and Dreams are already open and filling with guests, and Four Seasons opens at Tropicalia in 2027.
 But for the local businesses of Miches, this boom comes with a catch that almost nobody is talking about — and a website is the tool that solves it.

 The all-inclusive trap